Richardinho/react-hero-app-with-routing/README.md

 #### Parameters
 In both Angular and React routers, where a path is defined it is possible to specify path variables which can then be passed on to components.
-In React, these variables are accessible through the `match.params' property.
+In React, these variables are accessible through the `match.params` property.
 In Angular, they are available through the `ActivatedRoute` service.
 The main difference is that the ActivatedRoute service provides them as an Observable, or a 'stream', meaning that rather than receiving the value directly you need to subscribe to the Observable and have the value(s) pushed to your callback.